JonHub/stacasso/README.md

 ### Stacasso README

-Stacasso is a Python library for visualizing quantum circuits.
-Includes syntax highlighting to pretty-print circuit diagrams, as well as tools to illustrate and visualize quantum computation algorithms.
+Stacasso is a Python library for visualizing quantum computing circuits.
+This includes syntax highlighting, as well as  illustrating the evolving statevector as the algorithm executes.

-The project is free and open source (on [GitHub](https://github.com/JonHub/stacasso)).
-Documentation can also be viewed online:
+The main repository resides on [GitHub](https://github.com/JonHub/stacasso).
+The documentation (contained in the repository) can also be viewed online

 * **[Stacasso README](https://jonhub.github.io/stacasso/)** (this file)
 * [Stacasso Guide (Notebook)](https://jonhub.github.io/stacasso/notebooks/stacasso_guide.html) (Introduction and Users's Guide, with Examples)